HwanGoh/Autoencoder_Forward_Inverse/README.md

 * `metrics_.py`:                        Metrics class storing and updating the optimization information
 * `get_hyperparameter_combinations.py`: Form combinations of the hyperparameters for scheduled routines
-* `schedule_and_run.py`:                Uses hyperparameter permutations to run a distributed schedule of training routines using mpi4py
+* `schedule_and_run.py`:                Uses hyperparameter combinations to run a distributed schedule of training routines using mpi4py

+## projects:
-## projects: Contains project specific wrappers and routines.
+* Contains project specific wrappers and routines.
+Note that drivers are agnostic to the project.
 Project dependant codes are all stored in utils_project
-* drivers: (note that drivers are agnostic to the project)
+* drivers:
     * `training_driver_.py`:           Drives the training routine.
 Consists of the Hyperparameter class and calls the FilePaths class and the training_routine method